Anglican Church of Canada

 E. Chi Rho

 Chi Rho – the first two letters of the Greek word for Christ – continues today, though on a reduced basis.
 Where once the meetings were held twice a month, now one meeting, preceded by a pot luck supper, is held.
 At one time, members were very active in providing entertainment, musicals, and shows.
-Joseph Elliott was the first president, and membership totaled some 40 men and women.
+Joseph Elliott was the first president, and membership totalled some 40 men and women.
 Current membership is 35, and the president, Jack Stevenson, has held that post since 1963.
 The first Chi Rho project was to assist the Sunday School, and they bought a 16 mm sound projector and screen to show films during the Lenten season.
 Today, members continue to assist with many of parish activities.
 Speakers and a variety of games are usually held following the business meetings.
 During the Lenten season, the rector usually contributes to the social aspect, with videos or interesting lectures.
 No meetings are held during the summer months, but members and other groups meet for a barbecue at Jack Stevenson’s place and at Ed and Kathy Whalley’s.